jnblanchard/speedalong_pageview/README.md

 ## Overview
 This is a [contest](https://flutter.dev/create) submission.

 There are over 5 million mobile apps.
-Developers thrive in brevity; a place where programmers can bring ideas to life quickly.
+Developers thrive with brevity; a place where programmers can bring ideas to life quickly.
 Widgets enticed me into working with Flutter because they're fun and expressive.

 I created a stateful widget that parents a PageView.
 On this widget is a scrollbar that can be moved around to jump pages.